 Other forces (inertia, if the body is spinning, magnetic force, a nearby object's gravity) can be additional factors.
 A protoplanetary disk can take a flared torus shape in hydrostatic equilibrium due to the star's heating and radiation pressure.

 An example of something not at hydrostatic equilibrium could be a gas cloud in the midst of collapse or expansion.

 For many purposes, such as modeling stars, the state of a volume of material can be sufficiently close to hydrostatic equilibrium that it can be assumed for simplicity's sake.
-In other words, movement is trivially slow in the scheme of things.
+In other words, movement is trivially slow compared to the aspects under consideration.